Have you ever seen the UberX Share option on Uber? It is one of the cheapest ways to get an Uber ride.

 It’s always worth trying a new ride type.
-After you learn the ins and outs of the shared rides, try to identify scenarios where it’s worth it, and scenarios where it isn’t.
+After you learn the ins and outs of shared rides, you can identify scenarios where it’s worth it and scenarios where it isn’t.

-The main slam dunk for UberX Share is Quests, because shared rides can quickly help you knock out a larger number of pickups.
+The main benefit of UberX Share is Quests, because shared rides can quickly help you complete a larger number of pickups.